 Is it possible to improve HRV using training?

 Top exercise physiologists use HRV as one of the tools to determine optimal training loads.

 A 2018 study tracked the HRV of elite Rugby players and found that a systems theory approach can accurately model chronic HRV responses to internal training loads within elite Rugby players, which can then be used for optimizing the training process on an individual basis.

 Another leading study worked with the NCAA College Football players to evaluate relationships between chronic (i.e., 4-week) heart rate variability (HRV) and training load parameters in 2018 and found that the recovery time interval between training loads played an important role.

-A combination of reduced HRV and significantly elevated Resting heart rate is an indication that the body is stressed and not positively adapting to the training stimulus.
+A combination of reduced HRV and significantly elevated Resting heart rate indicates that the body is stressed and not positively adapting to the training stimulus.
 A good rest and recovery may be in order here.

 Therefore, improvements in HRV can be achieved by allowing proper rest and recovery and following regular training that is not too strenuous daily.